 Yes.
 A dependent child of a parent who has been transferred to a military installation located in New Jersey is considered a New Jersey resident for the purposes of qualifying for an NJ STARS award.

-The student must graduate in the top 15.0% of their high school class.
-The student also needs to self- identify at the county college.
-Ocean County College requires the completion of a NJ STARS Self-Identification Form and Verification Application by all NJ STARs candidates.
+The student must be in the top 15% of their high school class at the end of either their junior or senior year.
+The student should also self-identify at the county college.
+Ocean County College requires the completion of a NJ STARS Contract by all NJ STARS Candidates.

 Potential NJ STARS eligibility for small graduating classes is shown below.